Northern Crusades: Campaigns of Bolesław the Chaste and Leszek the Black

-Teutonic Order
+Teutonic Order in Livonia and Votia (1237–1410)

-The Northern Crusades provided a rationale for the growth and expansion of the Teutonic Order of German crusading knights which had been founded in Palestine at the end of the 12th century.
-Duke Konrad I of Masovia in west-central Poland appealed to the Knights to defend his borders and subdue the pagan Old Prussians in 1226.
-Already in 1234, a great expedition began, in which the Polish forces of Konrad of Mazovia and the Teutonic Knights defeated the Old Prussians in the battle on the Dzierzgoń river.
-After the subjugation of the Prussians, the Teutonic Knights fought against the Grand Duchy of Lithuania.
+The Northern Crusades provided both the rationale and the opportunity for the growth and expansion of the Teutonic Order, a German military religious order founded as a hospital in Acre around 1190 and established as a military order in 1198.
+Duke Konrad I of Masovia, a region in east-central Poland, appealed to the Teutonic Knights to defend his borders and subdue the pagan Old Prussians in 1226.
+In 1234, a significant expedition began in which Polish forces, allied with the Teutonic Knights, defeated the Old Prussians in a battle on the Dzierzgoń river.
+While engaged in the decades-long subjugation of the Prussians, the Teutonic Knights also entered into conflict with the Grand Duchy of Lithuania.

-When the Livonian knights were crushed by Samogitians and Semigallians in the Battle of Saule in 1236, coinciding with a series of revolts in Estonia, the Livonian Order was inherited by the Teutonic Order, allowing the Teutonic Knights to exercise political control over large territories in the Baltic region.
-Mindaugas, the King of Lithuania, was baptised together with his wife after his coronation in 1253, hoping that this would help stop the Crusaders' attacks, which it did not.
-The Teutonic Knights failed to subdue Lithuania, which officially converted to (Catholic) Christianity in 1386 on the marriage of Grand Duke Jogaila to the 11-year-old Queen Jadwiga of Poland.
-However, even after the country was officially converted, the conflict continued up until the 1410 Battle of Grunwald, also known as the First Battle of Tannenberg, when the Lithuanians and Poles, helped by the Tatars, Moldovans and the Czechs, defeated the Teutonic Knights.
+When the Livonian Brothers of the Sword were heavily defeated by Samogitians and Semigallians at the Battle of Saule in 1236, coinciding with Estonian revolts, the remnants of the order were incorporated into the Teutonic Order in 1237, becoming its autonomous Livonian branch.
+This allowed the Teutonic Order, through its Livonian branch, to exercise political control over large territories in the Baltic region.
+Mindaugas, the ruler of Lithuania, was baptised with his wife around 1251 and crowned King in 1253 with papal approval, hoping this would help stop Crusader attacks, although it ultimately did not prevent further conflict.
+The Teutonic Knights failed to subdue Lithuania.
+The country began its official conversion to Catholic Christianity following the marriage of Grand Duke Jogaila to Jadwiga, the young ruling Queen (crowned as King) of Poland, and Jogaila's own baptism in 1386; the formal Christianization of Lithuania commenced in 1387.
+However, even after Lithuania's official conversion, the conflict persisted, culminating in the pivotal Battle of Grunwald (also known as Tannenberg or Žalgiris) in 1410.
+In this battle, the allied forces of Poland and Lithuania, supported by Tatar, Moldovan, Ruthenian, and Czech contingents, decisively defeated the Teutonic Knights.